-Here’s our guide for throwing a successful Stock the Bar party:
+Here’s our guide for throwing a successful Stock the Bar party.

-Invitations and Registry.
 Personalize your invitations and make expectations from guests clear since this is a less traditional event.
 Include a call to RSVP and to gift your favourite wines or spirits.
 If you’ve chosen to register for gifts like a bar cart, glassware, or barware, have the host mention this at the same time the invitations go out.

-Recruit a mixologist.
 If you want to go above and beyond for this event, recruit a cocktail-savvy friend to tend the bar, or even hire a professional to keep the party going.
 This will take a ton of the stress off hosting and allow each guest to have exactly what they like.
 If the bartender is particularly skilled, ask him or her to perform a few tricks or offer a demonstration for added entertainment.

 Photography by A Plus Creative